aquasecurity/tfsec/docs/checks/aws/neptune/encryption-customer-key.md

 ### Explanation

-Encryption using AWS keys provides protection for your DocumentDB underlying storage.
+Encryption using AWS keys provides protection for your Neptune underlying storage.
 To increase control of the encryption and manage factors like rotation use customer managed keys.

 ### Possible Impact
 Using AWS managed keys does not allow for fine grained control